Arevy/FastApp-Backend/README.md

 - Limitation on the number of registered users.
 - Secure storage of user data in MongoDB.
 - JWT-based authentication.
+- Full appointment management with service and user details.

 ### 📝 Requirements